 Students will also be assigned a group of stocks to track and study during the summer.
 The stocks assigned will be stocks currently held in the Bowden Investment Fund.
 The purpose of this assignment is to make certain that, beginning on the first day of classes in the fall semester, the students are prepared to discuss the stocks that are held in the portfolio.
 Note that students will continue to track the assigned stocks throughout the year.

 The final summer work requirement is to learn the basics of financial statement modeling.
 BIG Members will be given access to online training materials used by major investment banking firms.
 Students will build a model for one of the companies in the portfolio by applying the lessons from the online training.

-The following describes some of the qualities and characteristics necessary for a student to successful as a member of the Bowden Investment Group.
+The following describes some of the qualities and characteristics necessary for a student to succeed as a member of the Bowden Investment Group.

 Bowden Investment Group Members must:

 - be willing to conduct themselves in a responsible and professional manner (this includes business casual or business professional dress for all meetings),

 - have an interest in learning financial analysis,